 Your task is to get the moving piece to go perfectly on top of the tower.
 You do this by either pressing your mouse or trackpad button.
 Or, you can just touch the screen on a mobile device like Smartphone or tablet.
 If you don’t hit it perfectly then the overlapping piece of the tile falls away and you continue with a smaller piece.

 This continues until the tile is so small that it’s impossible to get the stacking timed right.
+So make sure you don’t use up larger tiles too quickly.

 This all sounds so simple, but it becomes a very difficult task to make sure you time the action perfectly.
 The speed of the game also increases significantly with each new level being added.